Skip to main content

 Entity Name

-Descriptive name or label representing the resource, service, or organisational entity related to the charge.
+Descriptive name or label representing the resource, service, or organizational entity related to the charge.

 You will receive a JSON file containing the selected meter cards, which will be downloaded automatically.